 - An annual income of at least EUR 100,000 needs to be proved.

 Besides these requirements, European health insurance that needs to cover the entire family is needed.
 For a better understanding of the investment conditions in Malta and the type of visa involved you should talk to one of our immigration lawyers in Malta.
-They can also help you obtain Malta citizenship, depending on your case.
+They can also help you obtain Malta citizenship, and help you immigrate to Malta.

 Are there any residency requirements for a Maltese visa for investors?

 Yes, foreigners must use the purchased or rented house in Malta, alongside the family members.
 It is forbidden to rent or sublet the property you purchased in Malta, as part of your visa application.
 All the conditions about how to obtain a residence permit in Malta can be explained by one of our advisors if you get in touch with us.

 Malta Citizenship Investment Scheme

 MIIP is the Malta Individual Investor Program that aims at ultra-high net worth individuals who make substantial investments in this country.
 A minimum contribution of EUR 650,000 needs to be made by a foreign investor in Malta.
 There is also the option of investing EUR 150,000 in varied financial instruments accepted by the Maltese government.
 Renting a property in Malta for at least one year and EUR 16,000 is also an option for investors in Malta.
-MIIP comes with important benefits, like obtaining citizenship after living at least one year in Malta and having a second passport that allows free travels and no border controls in numerous countries worldwide.
+MIIP comes with important benefits, like obtaining citizenship after living at least one year in Malta and having a second passport that allows free travel and no border controls in numerous countries worldwide.
 Those interested in this kind of program are advised to solicit legal guidance from our team of immigration lawyers in Malta.

 Relocating the company to Malta